bell77m-ku/GenZpp/README.md

 GenZ++ is an interpreted esoteric computer language based on Python written by us, 4 broke college students. this project was made for amusement and entertainment value.

-A computer trying to execute GenZ++ scripts required python 3 in order to execute “Main_character.py” file

 To start using GenZ++, follow these steps:
 - 1.Go to the GitHub repository: https://github.com/bell77m-ku/RudeLang